Ramkumar701500/SpringContactApplication/README.md

 Users can Edit and Update their contact's detail in this Application.

 5. Search Contacts :
-Users can Search their stored contacts in this Application by just typing few letters of contact's name.
+Users can Search their stored contacts in this Application by just typing a few letters of contact's name.

 6. Settings :
 Users can do Settings like changing the password of their Account.